ChanyoungPark88/zillows_analysis/README.md

 Users can select the desired feature from the sidebar:

 - Listing
-  - Users can select a country, state, and city via dropdown menus.
+  - Users can select a state and city via dropdown menus.
   - Upon pressing the "Run" button, users can fetch a list of housing options available in the chosen area.
 - Property
-  - Users can input either the "zpid" or the full address.
+  - Users can enter the 'zpid' or address.
   - This allows users to retrieve detailed information about a specific property.
 - Analysis
   - Users can view insights derived from the data obtained in both the "Listing" and "Property" sections.
   - This feature provides analysis based on specific criteria, offering a deeper understanding of the housing market trends and specifics.

-## 4. Challenges & Solutions
+## 4. Project Challenges & Solutions

+Every project starts with a simple idea.

+- Challenge 1: At first, I used a YouTube example that showed real estate info using Streamlit and API.
+But I wanted to copy the advanced features from a YouTuber's app.
+It wasn't easy.
+  - Solution 1: I looked closely at the YouTuber's app and listed the important features.
+I used Pandas to clean the data from the API.
+Now, only the needed info is displayed to users.

+While showing data, I felt we needed more.

+- Challenge 2: While creating the website, I thought users should save and use their data safely.
+  - Solution 2: To save data well, I chose MongoDB.
+For giving files to users, I used GCS.
+There was a problem with API keys.
+I fixed it with Streamlit's environment and base64.
+I checked GCS's guide to solve file upload problems.

+There was one last step for users' convenience.

+- Challenge 3: Even after making most of the app, users had to copy and paste the Zillow URL every time.
+It was not convenient.
+  - Solution 3: To address this, I combined sample datasets from Zillow and SimpleData.
+I made one dataset.
+With this, the app creates URLs using state and city info by itself.

+With these challenges, my project grew.
+Now, it boasts numerous features, making it user-friendly.

 ## 5. Performance Optimization & Security Measures